-Your city understands how hackathons can be utilized to crowdsource solutions to existing problems.
-Your city may consider developing a plan to organize a Hackathon event annually.
-City may like to identify other areas where hackathons may be useful.
-Shortlisted solutions may be extended support in next stage to test the solutions on-ground and enable implementation in the city.
+Your city is advised to leverage Hackathons as a means to crowdsource solutions to the complex urban challenges.
+In order to drive innovation, your city is advised to hold Hackathons/Innovation competitions.
+First step is to identify the correct problem statement and provide relevant data to the participants to drive new insights.
+CDO can also set up multi -disciplinary evaluation committee and mentors to assist participants during solution design stage.
+Shortlisted solutions may be extended support in next stage to test the solution on ground and enable implementation in the city.
 Further, Smart Cities Mission, MoHUA has published a reference guide available on the Smart Cities Open Data Portal that may help the city understand the various aspects of conducting a hackathon.